What is MAKOplasty on the knee?

 Generally for those with severe cases of osteoarthritis, even those with limited joint damage can now be successfully treated with MAKOplasty total knee replacement or a partial knee replacement.

-MAKOplasty is typically recommended for adults living with early to mid-stage osteoarthritis in the knee.
+MAKOplasty knee procedures are typically recommended for adults living with early to mid-stage osteoarthritis in the knee.
 One of the main benefits of partial knee resurfacing is the ability to target the damaged area of the knee without compromising the healthy bone and tissue.

 Key benefits of MAKOplasty: